MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 The equation for calculating MAPE is included at the bottom of the graphic. *A<sub>t</sub>* is the actual value and *F<sub>t</sub>* is the forecast value.
 The absolute value in this ratio is summed for every forecasted point in the dataset and divided by the number of fitted points *n*.

 MAPE is expressed as a percentage, as indicated in the equation in the diagram.
-The lower the MAPE value is, the more accurate the forecast likely is.
+The lower the MAPE value is, the more accurate the forecast is likely to be.
 In general, a MAPE of 20 percent or less is considered acceptable, but 10 percent would be even better.
 The best MAPE value that an organization can achieve is going to be dependent on the amount of historical data and how volatile the values are.

 :::image type="content" source="media/forecast-accuracy-MAPE-calculation.png" alt-text="Charts that illustrate how MAPE is calculated.":::